EteleOS/EteleOS/README.md

-EteleOS is an operating system developed based on OpenBSD 7.9, aiming to provide a simple and stable operating system
+EteleOS is an operating system developed based on OpenBSD 7.9, with the goal of a simple and stable operating system for personal.

-WARRING!
-THIS CODE IS NOT YET READY FOR USE!
+CPU Architecture support:
+X86 64bit
+Arm 64bit
+Risc-V 64bit

 Directory structure:
 - configs/: system configuration and default settings